tbergquist-godaddy/homepage/docs/flow/flow.md

 ---

 Why do we need static type checking in javascript?
 With static type checking you can find bugs as you code as opposed to having to run your code in order to find the same bugs.
-If you are not using static type checking and you are writing react, you hopefully using `prop-types`.
+If you are not using static type checking and you are writing react, you are hopefully using `prop-types`.
 This gives you an error in your console when running the code.
 With flow, you will get this error before running your code.
 This allows you to code faster 🙂.

 Or take the following example: